 2. The firearm must be unloaded.

-3. The firearm and ammo must be in a hard sided containers.
+3. The firearm and ammo must be in hard sided containers.

 4. The containers must be locked.
 A locked container is defined as one that completely secures the firearm from access by ANYONE OTHER THAN YOU.

-I suggest you take a copy of the TSA rules on firearms with you.
-Go to www.tsa.com and make a copy of this.
+RHS suggest you take a copy of the TSA rules on firearms with you.
+Go to www.tsa.gov and make a copy of this.
 DO NOT leave your gun/ luggage until the TSA official says that it is all done, otherwise these people will be searching for you to open the case.
 IF they can't find you they will cut the lock and your gun will NOT be allowed on the plane.
 Carry a second lock just in case.
-If you don't get what I am saying here this means you must lock your gun case with YOUR lock, not a TSA approved lock.
+You must lock your gun case with YOUR lock, not a TSA lock.

 PRACTICE, PRACTICE, PRACTICE!

-If there is one thing I cannot stress enough it is to practice with your rifle before the trip.
-I am not saying go to the range once and if you can hit a pie plate at 100 yards that's good enough.
-I am saying go a half dozen times and really practice.
+If there is one thing we cannot stress enough it is to practice with your rifle before the trip.
+We are not saying go to the range once and if you can hit a pie plate at 100 yards that's good enough.
+Go a half dozen times and really practice.
 Shoot on the bench, lying flat with a bi pod, sitting with a bi pod, standing off sticks etc. Your practice will pay big dividends in Africa.
 Average shots can be 150 yards and more and your guns should be sighted in 1-2 inches high at 100.
 Know what your bullet does at 200-300 yards etc.

 The book "The Perfect Shot" by Kevin Robertson / Doctari, is a must read for Africa- African animals are built much different than in North America.